 67.1.6.2 Hold pilot cyclic stick in extreme aft left corner position so upper arm of bellcrank (8) is in upper-most position.
-Bottom out piston at top of right side hydraulic cylinder (7) and position valve arm (30) to top of travel.
+Bottom out piston at top of right side hydraulic cylinder (7) and position valve arm (30) as shown in Detail A, Figure 67-1.
 Adjust control tube (9) to correct length to attach to valve arm (30).
 Shorten control tube by three turns and connect to input lever with bolt, washer, nut, and cotter pin.